polyaxon/polyaxon/site/docs/management/runs-dashboard/logs.md

 Polyaxon comes with a powerful and uniform logging experience for all runs.

-The logging features collects and archives logs for all your containers inside a run, and even from distributed runs, experiments, jobs, notebooks, tensorboards, … all runs have a similar logging experience, which help users detect issues related to why a tensorboard is not loading or a notebook is not accessible.
+The logging features collects and archives logs for all your containers inside a run, and even from distributed runs, experiments, jobs, notebooks, tensorboards, … all runs have a similar logging experience, which helps users detect issues related to why a tensorboard is not loading or a notebook is not accessible.

 ## Logs in CLI